SJohnRose/ECommerce-Back-End-Application/README.md

 # Installation
-Please use 'npm install' to install the express, sequelize and dotenv packages
+Please use 'npm install' to install the express, sequelize and dotenv packages Please create a .env file in root folder with database name, user name and password.

 # Usage
 * the tables need to be seeded using the command 'npm run seed'